PostHog/posthog.com/contents/blog/decouple-deployment-from-release.md

 Now that you understand the merits of decoupling deployments from release, but how do you make this happen?
 Two of the easiest ways to get started are:

 1. **Feature flags.** Deploy features behind [feature flags](/docs/feature-flags).
 Use conditional and percentage rollouts to roll out features to the internal team, beta users, and canary release.
 2. **Dark launch.** Launch new routes and features, but hide them from users (don’t link or notify them).
-Test and use the production code internally.
 For example, create a new feature page, don’t link to it anywhere, and access it directly with a link.

 Both of these are great ways to start because they are simple.
 You can apply them to non-breaking changes, get comfortable with the process, and then decouple breaking changes with bigger impacts.
 Doing this provides an understanding of what code you should test in production and what is good to ship after testing locally.